SS111/Minecraft-ID-Resolver/README.md

  7. Click "Dump ID Map Now".
 This will dump the ID map to your .minecraft folder.
 Now just browse to the file when asked to provide a NEI ID dump.
 4. Allow the program to resolve conflicts automatically

+If for whatever reason your configuration is messed up afterwards, there will be a backup in your .minecraft directory named config_bak.

 #Building from source

 If you just want a stable build, grab the latest version from the [releases page](https://github.com/SS111/Minecraft-ID-Resolver/releases).